oSharpey/cyber-obsidian/year-1/CF/coursework-1.md

 - Find out how to write an executive summary
 	- What are the rules around them
 	- Its not an abstract or an introduction
+	- **THIS IS THE LAST THING YOU WRITE**
+	- Should give you an overview of what the report is about
 - Background
 	- Get some examples of timelines (copy and paste maybe)
 	- Get context around the threat actors
-		- Are they state actors, ac
+		- Are they state actors, hacktivists, etc
+		- What other campaigns have they been involved in
+	- Point 2
+		- Get data, stats
+		- Not enough just to say it "knocked out the power supply"
+- Analysis
+	-